learn-co-curriculum/node-modules-require/README.md

 ## How Import/Export Works

-Now go back to the module example and add some code outside of the `module.exports`.
+Now go back to the our module, i.e., `greetings.js`, and add some code outside of the `module.exports`.
 It will run as soon as we import the module.
 It will run even if we never invoke any of the greetings.

 In other words, when you import a Node/JavaScript file, Node will execute the code outside of the `module.exports`, but not the `module.exports` code.
 The `module.exports` needs to be invoked explicitly (if it's a function... it could be an object too).

 Knowing this will help you to add some logic that needs to be executed no matter what or some logic which overwrites a `global` property.
 For example, this module will make console.logs red as soon as we import it, but it doesn't even have `module.exports`!

 ```js
 _log = global.console.log